Coffee Space

 The problem with rejection & reduction is that you cannot be sure it ever actually completes.
 Whilst it would be incredibly unlikely, it could theoretically run indefinitely.
 What we need is a constant-time algorithm.

 This is my initial attempt at creating such.
-We store the previous result and XOR it with our random variable xx if xx is not within bounds.
+We store the previous result and XOR it with our random variable if is not within bounds.
 This of course means there is still a bias, but the point is that there is less of a bias.

 0083 import pandas